Iberian lynx: Threats

 The Iberian lynx is threatened by habitat loss, road accidents, and illegal hunting.
 Habitat loss is due mainly to infrastructure improvement, urban and resort development and tree mono cultivation, which fragments the lynx's distribution.
 In the 20th century, rabbit diseases such as myxomatosis and hemorrhagic disease resulted in a dramatic decline of its main prey.
-Illegal traps set for rabbits and foxes were leading causes for lynx fatality in the 1990s.
+Further, the lynx was hunted as "vermin" under a law passed under Francisco Franco, from the 1950s to the late 1970s, when the hunting of lynx was prohibited.
+Secret hunting of lynxes still occurs today and is becoming a serious problem.
+Illegal traps set for rabbits and foxes were the leading causes for lynx mortality in the 1990s.

-Every year, several Iberian lynxes die when trying to cross highways with heavy traffic.
+In addition, every year, several Iberian lynxes die when trying to cross highways with heavy traffic, representing the majority of lynx deaths.
 In 2013, 14 Iberian lynxes died on roads, and 21 in 2014.
+In 2023, 144 lynxes were killed on roads.

 In 2007, several individuals died of feline leukemia.

-In 2013, it was reported that the Iberian lynx possesses antibiotic resistant bacteria within its digestive tract, which may lead to more dangerous and difficult-to-treat infections, and decrease its fitness.
-Climate change may threaten the Iberian lynx, as it is not able to adapt well to a climate change.
-It may be induced to disperse to areas with a more suitable climate but fewer rabbits, a circumstance that may contribute to higher mortality.
+Increasing interactions with humans and spread of antibiotic resistant genes between lynx populations could pose a significant threat not only to lynx but also to humans.

 Conservation

-The Iberian lynx is fully protected.
-It is listed on CITES Appendix I, on Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats and on Annexes II and IV of the Habitats Directive of the European Union.
-It has been listed as Endangered on the IUCN Red List since 2014.
+The Iberian lynx is fully protected and listed on CITES Appendix I, on Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats and on Annexes II and IV of the Habitats Directive of the European Union.
+It was listed as Endangered on the IUCN Red List from 2014 through 2024.
+In 2024, it was reclassified to Vulnerable after young and mature Iberian lynx numbers increased to more than 2,000.

 Conservation measures include restoring its native habitat, maintaining the wild rabbit population, reducing unnatural causes of death, and releasing captive bred individuals.

 The Spanish National Commission for the Protection of Nature endorsed the Iberian Lynx Ex Situ Conservation Breeding Program to serve as a "safety net" by managing the captive population and also to "help establish new Iberian lynx free-ranging populations through reintroduction programmes."
 Before release of captive-bred cats, their natural habit may be simulated to prepare them for life in the wild.
 A 2006 study used a non-intrusive monitoring system involving cameras to monitor the demographics of both lynxes and rabbits residing in Sierra Morena.
 Supplemental food sources could be provided if wild rabbits suffered a decline.

-Management efforts are being developed to conserve and restore the animal's native range.
+Management efforts have been developed to conserve and restore the animal's native range.
 Officials intending to release captive-bred lynx look for areas of appropriate habitat, rabbit abundance, and acceptance by the local human population.
 About 90 million euros was spent on various conservation measures between 1994 and 2013.
 The European Union contributes up to 61% of funding.